infinispan/infinispan/CONTRIBUTING.md

 ## Commit

 * Make commits of logical units.
-* Be sure to start the commit messages with the JIRA issue key you are working on.
-This is how JIRA will pick up the related commits and display them on the JIRA issue.
+* Be sure to start the commit messages with the issue key you are working on.
+This allows easy cross-referencing on GitHub.
 * Avoid formatting changes to existing code as much as possible: they make the intent of your patch less clear.
 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken: